-Now the thing about this was – remember, this is redneck America we’re talking about – we’d had our first class pregnancy in the final year of elementary (primary) school.
+Now the thing about this was: we’d had our first class pregnancy in the final year of elementary (primary) school.
 To be fair, the girl had been held back (e.g. made to repeat a year, e.g. she had intellectual difficulties if not an outright disability) several times, and so was a bit older than the rest of us.
 But still, we had to have a “special class assembly” to discuss this awkwardness, at an age where we were still let out for recess.

 What’s more is that in addition to her, the school had an astronomic teenage pregnancy rate.
-A lot of those pregnancies were within the school’s substantial cohort of the children of Hispanic migrant workers, who spoke little to no English, and were incredibly vulnerable.
+A lot of those pregnancies were within the school’s substantial cohort of the children of Hispanic migrant workers, who spoke little to no English, weren’t always legal and documented, and therefore were incredibly vulnerable.
 But their

 child rapes pregnancies were always written off as just the ways those s***s lived their lives, and never as a kind of age inappropriateness worth spending time on.